How do I allocate my money?

 John's total initial investment of $540,000 would have grown to approximately $892,781.

-What this implies is that spending 10% less of his income over the course of 20 years allowed John to have an extra almost $300,000 compared to his counterpart.
-When compared to the difference in initial investment of $180,000 , this means that John practically made $120,000 out of thin air!
+What does this mean?
+Spending 10% less of his income over the course of 20 years allowed John to have an extra almost $300,000 compared to Bob!
+When looking at the difference in initial investment of $180,000 , John practically made $120,000 doing nothing!
 This is the power of budget allocation over time.

 Rule 2: Pay Yourself First